 Gail became a Certified Funeral Celebrant in 2012.
 Celebrants are professionals who make funerals or memorial services all about the person who died, whether religious or not.
 People would leave her services saying, “That was the best funeral I’ve ever attended.”
 You can bet she’ll have this obituary available for her own service.

-She was a television producer at C-SPAN in Washington, D.C. for five years and a public relations professional and event planner for two decades.
+She was a television producer at C-SPAN in Washington, D.C. for five years and a public relations professional and event planner for three decades.
 Yet, her destiny to help people laugh in the face of death actually goes back to her college days.

 While getting a B.A. in English and Communications at the University of Maryland, College Park (Class of 1980), she took a number of film appreciation and film production classes.
 One college assignment was to create a black-and-white three-minute film called “The Bubblegum Film.”
 Most of Gail’s classmates did movies with car chases.
 She did a satire of Ingmar Bergman’s classic film, “The Seventh Seal.”